Dressage Moves in Red Dead Redemption II and their Real Life Equivalents

 I noticed that I had to switch the horse controls setting from “camera relative” to “horse relative” in order to execute a half-decent leg yield at any gait.
 With the default controls, the horse tends to drift around on a rough circle, instead of going forward-sideways on a straight line.

 A piaffe on the other hand is an extremely collected trot in place, with little or no forward movement.
 While the game presents the piaffe as the basis for drifting, the piaffe is actually a much more advanced maneuver and has little to do with lateral movements.
-I think the piaffe animation in-game looks a bit choppy compared to how fluent the movement looks when well executed in real life, but I find it hard to pinpoint what exactly makes the difference.
+The piaffe animation in-game looks choppy compared to how fluent the movement looks (or should look) when well executed in real life.
+The game horse is not collected, i.e. its hindquarters are not engaged.

 What is noticeably off here in the game’s version is the rider’s seat and position.
 Arthur chills and jiggles around while the horse piaffes on its own.
 In reality, the motion would demand attention, muscle and balance from both horse and rider.